 "Many countries will double their contributions," Le Maire said.

-The South Korea-based fund, which provides money to help developing countries reduce their emissions and cope with the impacts of change, says it has nearly exhausted some $7 billion received following an initial funding round five years ago.
+The South Korea-based fund, which provides money to help developing countries reduce their emissions and cope with the impacts of climate change, says it has nearly exhausted some $7 billion received following an initial funding round five years ago.

 Former President Barack Obama pledged $3 billion toward the fund, but Trump moved to withhold $2 billion after taking office.